axa-ch/web-toolkit/docs/development/fundamentals/third-party-js.md

 # What JavaScript libraries does the Web Style Guide need?
 To stay independent from any client or server side UI logic, we always develop the HTML markup and LESS/CSS styles first, for any component.
-You can use this to create your application and write all the behavior using your preferred frameworks and libraries.
+You can use the static markup and styles to create your application and write all the behavior using your preferred frameworks and libraries.

 > JavaScript is required to implement certain behaviours the Web Style Guide
 > defines.